Festivals

 If you would like to be featured, contact: [email protected]

 Africa in Motion (AiM) is an annual African film festival taking place in Scotland, consisting of film screenings and complementary events.
-Now in its twelfth year, AiM brings the best of African cinema to Scotland—making it possible for Scottish audiences to engage with African stories and industry professionals from the continent.
+Bringing the best of African cinema to Scotland—making it possible for Scottish audiences to engage with African stories and industry professionals from the continent.
 AiM has established itself as a major annual event within the Scottish cultural calendar, whilst also maintaining an international profile as one of the leading African film platforms.
 The festival caters to a varied and diverse audience from all over Scotland, the UK and further afield.

 Alchemy Film and Moving Image Festival is Scotland's festival of experimental film and artists' moving image and the flagship event of award-winning Alchemy Film & Arts in Hawick, Scottish Borders, known for the warmth and hospitality with which it is delivered.
 Alchemy works year-round with communities and artists on a programme of screenings, workshops, residencies, community filmmaking and its international festival, which screens a diverse range of experimental film in a warm, intimate and inclusive setting.

 Edinburgh International Film Festival (EIFF) is the longest continually running film festival.
-With an emphasis upon new talent, discovery and innovation, EIFF’s vibrant programme of films and events combines a commitment to audiences with a strong ongoing stake in the development of the UK and Scottish film industries.
+With an emphasis upon new talent, discovery and innovation, EIFF’s vibrant programme of films and events showcase Scottish and international filmmaking at it’s best.

 Edinburgh TV Festival is famous for its provocative, informative and entertaining sessions, all created by seasoned TV producers ensuring they are of the highest quality and relevance.
 Offering more than 60 keynotes, debates and masterclasses, plus scores of networking opportunities, the festival draws around 2200 professionals from across the globe.
-Now in its 45th year, the Edinburgh TV Festival maintains a reputation for being the must-attend event in the TV calendar.
+The Edinburgh TV Festival maintains a reputation for being the must-attend event in the TV calendar.

 French Film Festival was set up in 1992 and screens every November and December with launches in Edinburgh, Glasgow and London’s Cine Lumiere, and with the participation of venues throughout the UK.
 The festival exists to throw a focus on Francophone cinema in all its diversity and embraces independent cinemas outwith the main cities as well as established art house venues.
 An engagement with young audiences is pursued through links with universities, colleges and schools, with a range of special screenings and workshops by film professionals.
 Supporting educational packs are made available to teachers and community groups.
 Heritage cinema, from classics to documentaries, have a prominent place alongside animation, shorts and films by first- or second-time directors.
 Guests are encouraged to attend to support their films including actors, directors, writers, and musicians.